escapegameibk/microcontroller/ECPROTO.md

 by the slave device ONLY, because only a slave has to notify before sending.
 It's payload contains 1 byte indicating the amount of frames following this up.
 As there is no acknowledgement for this from the master, this has to be followed up by the specified amount of messages from the slave device.
-Any slave device connected in between the slave beeing a relay for this message, should also relay the specified amount of messages as defined in the payload following this message.

 3. Enumerate.
 ID 0x03

-The enumerate command is issued at startup.
-It is used to enumerate the connected devices.
-Every device should respond towards the host with 0x03 and the current id as 8 bit integer as payload.
-In case another device is connected, a slave should also respond to the devices with it's current id incremented by one, or the id of the following host.
-By this way, the amount of jump-hosts to the master is known.
-In case the device doesn't have another slave host connected, it is required to respond with the enumerate action, and it's id and another 0x00 byte as payload.
-Via that means, the connection is considered enumerated, all devices have responded , and all connections are waiting for another command from the master.
-The payload from the master should be set to 0x00, which will also be the id of the first device, event though, ids are not used in that sense in a peer to peer connection, and as it isn't nescessary to enumerate the bus.
+This command is issued at startup or at connection initialisation.
+The first parameter is sent by the master without a payload.
+The slaves are required to respond with their ids in incremental order.
+The first device to respond has the id 0, the second 1, and so on.
+The device should all take a look at the previous frame, look at the previous frame sent, and if its own device number is the next one up, it should respond.
+The last device has to know, wether it is the last one, and should send it's own address as payload.
+Via that means, the bus is considred enumerated and normal operation is resumed.

-4. remote command.
+4. RESERVED.
 ID 0x04

-In case multiple hosts are connected, a 0x04 command may be sent, with the remote id as it's first payload, and afterwards an action and a payload.
-The slaves relaying the command may take a look at it's conetent, and if a slave has announced to send multiple other commands, slaves should be prepared to forward multiple mesages.
-If the id is the very next slave, the slave should create a new frame from the payload of the received message, and transmit it towards it's destination.
-The reply(s) by the destination shoud be encapsulated by the same slave who did the deencapsulattion, which means he should take the id, and the payload, create another 0x04 frame, and send it towards the master.
+This message is reserved for future use.

 5. define port.
 ID 0x05